What is Blockchain?

 Four steps must be taken here:

-Eventually every single block you have added becomes publicly available to view, so it is not anonymous.
+Eventually, every single block you have added becomes publicly available to view, so it is not anonymous.
 However, nobody can see the actual names of the participants, as the information about them is stored as a code.
 The fact that each computer in the network has a copy of each block makes it unbelievably hard for a hacker to manipulate information encoded in them.

 On the other hand, how safe is it not to know who exactly is adding the blocks to the blockchain?

 In Blockchain a linear, chronological sequence is used.
 Thus, it ensures that each new block with the data is added at the end of the chain.
-In Bitcoin, for instance, every block has a position which is identified as “height”.
+In Bitcoin, for instance, every block has a position that is identified as “height”.
 So, the newly added block would have the highest value in its position.
 This makes it hard to change the sequence of the blocks.
 Because the change in information leads to a different hash, the hacker would need to change the hash code in every single block that comes before that.
 How many years will it take a hacker to do it?

 Blockchain simplifies the process of coordination and verification as there is always a single version of the records, or, in other words, a single database.
 To sum up, blockchain has plenty of benefits, such as security and quality assurance that make the technology quite appealing as an investment.

 It has been estimated that in 2018 financial companies invested around $ 2.1 billion into the research of the new implications of Blockchain.
-Therefore, Blockchain is seen to have a potential to be used in many more ways than just financial transactions, but also decentralized applications, voting platforms and even server-free internet!
+Therefore, Blockchain is seen to have the potential to be used in many more ways than just financial transactions, but also decentralized applications, voting platforms and even server-free internet!